aliceyt24/alice-personal-website/content/projects/_index.md

 {{< figure src="img/World_AM.jpeg" width="600">}}

-I am working on several co-authored writing projects and grateful to write with SWAG, a writing group with the Institute for the Study of Societal Issues
+I am a graduate affiliate of the UC Berkeley Center for Latin American Studies (CLAS).
+I'm working on several co-authored writing projects and grateful to write with SWAG, a writing group with the Institute for the Study of Societal Issues.
-I'm engaged in several activist movements.
+I'm engaged in several activist movements and organizing efforts in the U.S. and Brazil.

 I have been a track organizer and created several panels with the Comparative & International Education Society (CIES), and presented at the American Educational Research Association (AERA), and other conferences/societies.
 I participate in research groups at UC Berkeley and the Universidade Federal do Rio de Janeiro (UFRJ), the Federal University of Rio de Janeiro on digital methods, social movements (NETS) and anti-racist education (Gepear)